 Most roofs we install however, take between one and two days from start to finish.

-The day after your roof is replaced, we'll submit your warranty paperwork to GAF.
+The day after the project has been paid for in full, we'll submit your warranty paperwork to GAF.
 Turnaround time for a physical copy of your warranty can run from three to six months, depending on the time of year.

 You shouldn't have any problems but if you do, all you'll need to do is call us.
 Depending on your problem, we'll send a Roof Hub expert out or contact GAF (who also backs your roof) to inspect and/or repair the damage/issue.

 Are you curious what roof replacement in Boston costs?
 Do you want to know what the styles and options you see above would look like on your home?
-Enter your contact information below and we'll help you get personalized answers to these questions.
+Click below and we'll help you get personalized answers to these questions.
 Because every home is different, we'll schedule a time to come out to your house for a free consultation that includes measurements, an inspection, and a quote that's 100% guaranteed for one full year.